G-Core/product-documentation/documentation/streaming-platform/real-time-video/set-up-and-manage-your-camera-and-microphone.md

 <img src="https://support.gcore.com/hc/article_attachments/360013113517/________________________________.png" alt="" width="70%">

-In the mobile version of Meet, you can change the camera during a call.
+In the mobile version of Real-Time Video, you can change the camera during a call.
 The camera change button is located to the right of the camera button.

 If the camera change button is green, the main camera is on.